Santa Barbara nurses grieve COVID-19 victims during paddle out | NewsChannel 3-12

 “We were able to look at each other and see that we all share memories of a certain special person,” she said.
 “We also share the hardships of these times."

-Clark has been battling this deadly virus for over a year while carrying for those ailing in insolation.
+Clark has been battling this deadly virus for over a year while caring for those ailing in isolation.

 “We become their surrogate families because there's no visitors allowed in the hospital,” she said.
 “We're all they have."